What is auto-trading?

 Before you enroll in an auto-trading service, those are the questions you need to ask about a newsletter offering auto-trading program:

-- What if the markets starts to move fast?
-Will his broker get the email with trade instructions fast enough?
+What if the markets start moving fast?
+Will their broker get the email with trade instructions fast enough?
 What if the prices are significantly different by the time the broker tries to place an order?

 - Do you understand the rationale behind the trades or you just trust the newsletter blindly to place the trades in your account?

 For most newsletters, auto-trading is actually illegal!

 Those are some of the reasons why I cannot auto-trade SteadyOptions strategies.
 I'm not a licensed investment adviser, I cannot place the trades in members accounts and I'm just not willing to break the law like most other newsletters do.

 Some newsletters would consider it a gray area.
 Let me be very clear: there is nothing gray about it.
 If autotrading is done by someone who is not an investment adviser, it is illegal.
 Period.
 Not a gray area.
 Black and white.

 Unfortunately, many people found out the hard way that giving their money to amateurs is usually not a smart move.
 Many services simply blew out members accounts.
 Some of them just closed out, others did a "portfolio reset".
 Unfortunately, in real life people cannot reset their portfolios after losing 80-100% of them.